JohnReeves/pyzza/index.md

 ```

-Pro Tip - put the drawing things all together and change the magic numbers for variables

 ##Task 8 - Good programming style

 * To program like a Pythonista
   * make variables instead of the magic numbers

 This is what my code looks like:

 ![Imgur](http://i.imgur.com/H2i5eBA.png)

 I added another variable to count the number of hits on the pizza base, because it's a really cool way of calculating pi.